Jx0nathan/Jx0nathan/README.md

 > I serve as a **CTO** bridging the gap between **On-chain Liquidity** and **Real-world Settlement**.

 I build systems where **money actually moves**.
-My focus is not just on smart contracts, but on the entire lifecycle of a transaction: from EVM atomicity to banking rails compliance (PCI-DSS/SOC2).
+My focus is not just on smart contracts, but on the entire lifecycle of a transaction: from BlockChain to banking rails compliance.

-* 🔭 **Current Focus:** Stablecoin Payment Gateways (USDT/USDC) & Card Issuing Infrastructure.
+* 🔭 **Current Focus:** On-chain Stablecoin Acquiring System & Card Issuing Infrastructure.
-* 🌱 **Learning:** Advanced Foundry patterns & Account Abstraction (ERC-4337).
 * 💬 **Ask me about:** System Architecture, Hybrid Ledgers, and Scaling Engineering Teams.

 <br/>